< class="qld__page-alerts--heading qld__display-lg">Under review

 Adding icons associated with text or links

-When incorporating icons that are closely associated with text or links, it's essential to consider the accessibility and the visual representation.
-Here are the steps and an example.
+When incorporating icons that are closely associated with text or links, the following steps should be taken.

 Step 1: add SVG element inside the link element